hapramp/go.read/src/pages/blog/2019-12-17-flip-a-story-writing-contest.md

 featuredpost: true
 featuredimage: /img/5.png
 tags:
-  - contest
+  - Contest
-  - story
+  - Story
-  - writing
+  - Writing
 ---
 Stories that start with a dream and ends on a yacht!
 Stories that start with horror and ends with humor...
 In this contest, create a story that can fit into a single flip and make sure that the end is unexpected and surprising!